 I was browsing some Nendoroid figures when a cute purple-haired female character caught my attention in the name of Renne.
 She wasn’t really familiar to me until I ended up searching for the series she appears in.
 It is titled The Legend of Heroes: Trails in the Sky which is based on a role-playing game developed by Nihon Falcom.
 Renne isn’t the main character, she’s rather the villain.

 As the narration goes, it is a story of a new era.
 The continent of Zemuria follows the Orbal Revolution where people enjoy prosperity and are supported by technology called Orbment.
-Beyond this idyllic existence however, weapons utilizing orbment continue to be researched and developed and the motives of those in power overlap, thus the continent faces chaos.
+Beyond this idyllic existence however, weapons utilizing Orbment continue to be researched and developed, and the motives of those in power overlap, thus the continent faces chaos.
 In the midst of this chaos, a proud realm retains its independence, the Liberl Kingdom.

-The fist scene of the OVA starts with Joshua who leaves Estelle and begins his own journey.
+The fist scene of the OVA starts off with Joshua who leaves Estelle and begins his own journey.
 On the other hand, Estelle tries her best to search for Joshua in the midst of chaos they encounter together with her comrades.
-Along with their journey, they meet some members of Legion, a group of people who are after the orbment’s power.
+Along with their journey, they meet some members of Legion, a group of people who are after the Orbment’s power.

-What made me decide to watch the OVA is the fact that it is labeled as action, adventure and fantasy which are involved in my genre preferences, and I really enjoy watching lengthy battle scenes, so I did highly expect that this craving would be satisfied with this anime.
-Since I do not have a background with regards to the game however, I do not know the exact timeline of this OVA.
-Seriously, I was confused and lots of things were running in my mind like, “What are they talking about?”.
-It is really expected for me to be crazy with all of these so all I did on my seat was, watching the great animation as it is impressively done.
+What made me decide to watch the OVA is the fact that it is labeled as action, adventure and fantasy which are involved in my genre preferences, and I really enjoy watching lengthy battle scenes, so I did highly expect that this OVA would at least satisfy me.
+Since I do not have some background with regards to the game however, I do not know the exact timeline of this OVA.
+Seriously, I was confused, and lots of things were running on my mind like.
+It was really expected for me to be crazy with all these things so all I did on my seat was, watching the great animation as it is impressively done.